Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-They are big dogs, usually up to about 50 kilos (110 pounds), with a dark body and a well-known wrinkled face.
+They are big dogs, usually up to about 50 kilos (110 pounds), with dark bodies and well-known wrinkled faces.
 Their floppy ears might help them pick up scents.
 One dog even found a trail over 300 hours old!

 These dogs are prone to bloat.
 Bloodhounds also get ear infections because of their anatomy, skin infections because of all those folds, and are prone to problems with their eyes.

 Bloodhounds live about 10 years.
 Despite their size and reputation as a tracker of humans, this breed is usually affectionate and calm.